Wildsong/docker-experience-builder/README.md

 Port 3001 uses a self-signed certificate.
 If you run a reverse proxy for external access you could use port 3000 which is not encrypted.

-## Matomo hack
+## Add Matomo tracking code

-In ArcGISExperienceBuilder/client/index.html I add the Matomo code block so that any apps built with EXB will be tracked for me.
+In ArcGISExperienceBuilder/client/dist/index.html I add the Matomo code block so that any apps built with EXB will be tracked for me.
 My Matomo code block looks like this.
 I insert it just ahead of the end tag for the "head" block.